-Project: View House Remodel
+Project: Mid-Century Modern View House

-Architects: Klopf Architecture
+Architecture: Klopf Architecture

 Project Team: John Klopf, AIA and Angela Todorova

-Landscape Architect: Outer space
+Landscape Architect: Outer Space

 Landscape Contractor: Roco’s Gardening and Arroyo Vista Landscaping